prideout/effects-salad/README.md

  - ~~land the windows branch~~
  - ~~split the CityGrow shot in two~~
  - ~~Use the swanky new music API~~
+ - add viewing angle to the hand-coded "script" to prevent blocked views
  - add building details: inset windows, antenna, roof extensions
  - SSAO
  - unify the two cities in some way